giddy87/PostgresOps-Backup-and-Restore-on-K8s-using-S3-buckets/README.md

 To setup backup;
 1. Configure the db_backup.yml spec. and make the following changes:
-   Set the backup job interval (default is 1:00AM daily)
+   - Set the backup job schedule (default is 1:00AM daily)
+   -  Set the required values for dbhost, dbuser and s3 bucket